-- THE CONTRACTOR SHALL ACQUAINT SUPERVISORS AND EMPLOYEES WITH ACTIVITY AND OPERATIONS THAT ARE INHERENT TO THE AIRPORT AND SHALL CONDUCT CONSTRUCTION ACTIVITIES TO CONFORM TO ALL ROUTINE AND EMERGENCY AIR TRAFFIC REQUIREMENTS AND GUIDELINES FOR SAFETY SPECIFIED HEREIN. - THE CONTRACTOR AND HIS/HER SUBCONTRACTOR(S) SHALL PROTECT 2.
-WORKERS, MAA AND AIRPORT TENANT EMPLOYEES, AND THE GENERAL PUBLIC.
-THE CONTRACTOR SHALL ALSO ENSURE THAT PROPERTY OR EQUIPMENT, UNRELATED TO WORK, WHICH BELONGS TO MAA OR AIRPORT TENANTS IS NOT DAMAGED DURING CONSTRUCTION - THE CONTRACTOR SHALL NOT ALLOW EMPLOYEES.
-SUBCONTRACTORS.
-SUPPLIERS, OR ANY OTHER UNAUTHORIZED PERSON TO ENTER OR REMAIN IN ANY AIRPORT AREA WHICH WOULD BE HAZARDOUS TO PERSONS OR TO AIRCRAFT OPERATIONS - THE CONTRACTOR SHALL BE RESPONSIBLE FOR PROVIDING ALL NECESSARY PROTECTIVE GEAR AND EQUIPMENT REQUIRED FOR THE PROTECTION OF THE CONTRACTOR'S PERSONNEL DURING - DURING PERFORMANCE OF THIS CONTRACT THE AIRPORT RUNWAYS.
+- THE CONTRACTOR SHALL ACQUAINT SUPERVISORS AND EMPLOYEES WITH ACTIVITY AND OPERATIONS THAT ARE INHERENT TO THE AIRPORT AND SHALL CONDUCT CONSTRUCTION ACTIVITIES TO CONFORM TO ALL ROUTINE AND EMERGENCY AIR TRAFFIC REQUIREMENTS AND GUIDELINES FOR SAFETY SPECIFIED HEREIN. - THE CONTRACTOR AND HIS/HER SUBCONTRACTOR(S) SHALL PROTECT WORKERS, MAA AND AIRPORT TENANT EMPLOYEES, AND THE GENERAL PUBLIC.
+THE CONTRACTOR SHALL ALSO ENSURE THAT PROPERTY OR EQUIPMENT, UNRELATED TO WORK, WHICH BELONGS TO MAA OR AIRPORT TENANTS IS NOT DAMAGED DURING CONSTRUCTION - THE CONTRACTOR SHALL NOT ALLOW EMPLOYEES, SUBCONTRACTORS, SUPPLIERS, OR ANY OTHER UNAUTHORIZED PERSON TO ENTER OR REMAIN IN ANY AIRPORT AREA WHICH WOULD BE HAZARDOUS TO PERSONS OR TO AIRCRAFT OPERATIONS. - THE CONTRACTOR SHALL BE RESPONSIBLE FOR PROVIDING ALL NECESSARY PROTECTIVE GEAR AND EQUIPMENT REQUIRED FOR THE PROTECTION OF THE CONTRACTOR'S PERSONNEL DURING - DURING PERFORMANCE OF THIS CONTRACT.
+THE AIRPORT RUNWAYS.
 TAXIWAYS, AND AIRCRAFT PARKING APRONS SHALL REMAIN IN USE BY AIRCRAFT TO THE MAXIMUM EXTENT POSSIBLE.
 ALL AIRCRAFT TRAFFIC THESE SURFACES SHALL HAVE PRIORITY OVER CONTRACTOR'S TRAFFIC.
 WHILE USE OF AREAS NEAR THE CONTRACTOR'S WORK MAY BE CONTROLLED TO MINIMIZE DISTURBANCE TO THE CONTRACTOR'S OPERATION, THE OWNER RESERVES THE RIGHT TO ORDER THE CONTRACTOR, AT ANY TIME, TO VACATE ANY AREA NECESSARY TO MAINTAIN SAFE AIRCRAFT OPERATIONS. - ALL WORK TO BE PERFORMED WITHIN CERTAIN LIMITS OF AN ACTIVE RUNWAY, TAXIWAY, OR APRON LINDER OPERATIONAL CONDITIONS SHALL BE PERFORMED WHEN THE RUNWAY, TAXIWAY OR APRON IS NOT IN USE.
 SUCH WORK SHALL ONLY BE ACCOMPLISHED WITH PRIOR PERMISSION FROM THE ENGINEER.
-REQUESTS FOR RUNWAY CLOSURES SHALL BE MADE AT LEAST 7 DAYS IN ADVANCE.
-REQUESTS FOR TAXIWAY OR APRON CLOSURES SHALL BE MADE AT LEAST 96 HOURS IN ADVANCE - THE CONTRACTOR SHALL INSPECT ALL CONSTRUCTION AND STORAGE AREAS AS OFTEN AS NECESSARY AND PROMPTLY TAKE ALL STEPS NECESSARY TO PREVENT OR REMEDY ANY UNSAFE OR POTENTIALLY UNSAFE CONDITIONS OR ACTIVITIES DISCOVERED - SAFETY PROBLEMS AND/OR HAZARDS: - b.
-PAVEMENT DROP-OFFS OR PAVEMENT TURF-LIPS GREATER THAN 1% INCHES WHETHER PERMANENT OR TEMPORARY - OPEN TAXIWAY, OPEN TAXILANE, OR RELATED SAFETY AREA. - TEMPORARY STRUCTURES, OR OTHER OBJECTS IN THE VICINITY OF ANY OPEN RUNWAY, TAXIWAY, TAXILANE, OR IN A RELATED SAFETY AREA, APPROACH, OR DEPARTURE AREA. - OPEN RUNWAY, TAXIWAY, TAXILANE, OR IN ANY RELATED SAFETY AREA, APPROACH, OR DEPARTURE AREA. - VEHICLES, EQUIPMENT, EXCAVATION, STOCKPILES, OR OTHER MATERIALS WHICH COULD DEGRADE OR OTHERWISE INTERFERE WITH ELECTRONIC SIGNALS FROM RADIOS OR ELECTRONIC NAVIGATIONAL AIDS (NAVAIDS). - DURING CONSTRUCTION - h.
+REQUESTS FOR RUNWAY CLOSURES TAXIWAY OR APRON CLOSURES SHALL BE MADE AT LEAST 96 HOURS IN ADVANCE - THE CONTRACTOR SHALL INSPECT ALL CONSTRUCTION AND STORAGE AREAS AS OFTEN AS NECESSARY AND PROMPTLY TAKE ALL STEPS NECESSARY TO PREVENT OR REMEDY ANY UNSAFE OR POTENTIALLY UNSAFE CONDITIONS OR ACTIVITIES DISCOVERED. - THE CONTRACTOR SHALL BE AWARE OF THE FOLLOWING TYPES OF - TRENCHES, HOLES, OR EXCAVATION ON OR ADJACENT TO ANY OPEN RUNWAY OR IN SAFETY AREAS. - b.
+PAVEMENT DROP-OFFS OR PAVEMENT TURF-LIPS GREATER THAN 1% INCHES WHETHER PERMANENT OR TEMPORARY - c.
+UNMARKED/UNLIGHTED HOLES OR EXCAVATION IN ANY APRON.
+OPEN TAXIWAY, OPEN TAXILANE, OR RELATED SAFETY AREA. - d.
+MOUNDS OR PILES OF EARTH, CONSTRUCTION MATERIALS.
+TEMPORARY STRUCTURES, OR OTHER OBJECTS IN THE VICINITY OF ANY OPEN RUNWAY, TAXIWAY, TAXILANE, OR IN A RELATED SAFETY AREA, APPROACH, OR DEPARTURE AREA, - e.
+VEHICLES OR EQUIPMENT, WHETHER OPERATING OR IDLE, ON ANY OPEN RUNWAY, TAXIWAY, TAXILANE, OR IN ANY RELATED SAFETY AREA, APPROACH, OR DEPARTURE AREA. - f.
+VEHICLES, EQUIPMENT, EXCAVATION, STOCKPILES, OR OTHER MATERIALS WHICH COULD DEGRADE OR OTHERWISE INTERFERE WITH ELECTRONIC SIGNALS FROM RADIOS OR ELECTRONIC NAVIGATIONAL AIDS (NAVAIDS). - UNMARKED UTILITY, NAVAID, WEATHER SERVICE, RUNWAY LIGHTING, OR OTHER POWER OR SIGNAL CABLES THAT COULD BE DAMAGED DURING CONSTRUCTION. - h.
 OBJECTS, WHETHER OR NOT MARKED OR FLAGGED, OR ACTIVITIES ANYWHERE ON OR IN THE VICINITY OF THE AIRPORT WHICH COULD BE DISTRACTING, CONFUSING, OR ALARMING TO PILOTS DURING AIRCRAFT OPERATIONS. - UNFLAGGED/UNLIGHTED LOW VISIBILITY ITEMS SUCH AS TALL CRANES, DRILLS, ETC. ANYWHERE IN THE VICINITY OF ACTIVE RUNWAYS OR IN ANY APPROACH OR DEPARTURE AREA.
-SUCH EQUIPMENT SHALL BE PARKED IN THE CONTRACTOR'S STAGING AREA AND THE BOOM(S) LOWERED TO THE GROUND WHEN NOT IN - MISLEADING OR MALEUNCTIONING LIGHTS OR UNLIGHTED/UNMARKED OBSTRUCTIONS IN THE APPROACH TO ANY ACTIVE RUNWAY. - k.
-INADEQUATE APPROACH OR DEPARTURE SURFACES (THESE SURFACES ARE NEEDED TO ASSURE ADEQUATE LAND TAKEOFF CLEARANCE OVER OBSTRUCTIONS, INCLUDING THE CONTRACTOR'S WORK AND STORAGE AREAS) - I. MARKING AND LIGHTING OF RUNWAYS, TAXIWAYS OR TAXILANES THAT COULD BE CONFUSING OR MISLEADING TO PILOTS,
+SUCH EQUIPMENT SHALL BE PARKED IN THE CONTRACTOR'S STAGING AREA AND THE BOOM(S) LOWERED TO THE GROUND WHEN NOT IN - MISLEADING OR MALFUNCTIONING LIGHTS OR UNLIGHTED/UNMARKED OBSTRUCTIONS IN THE APPROACH TO ANY - k.
+INADEQUATE APPROACH OR DEPARTURE SURFACES (THESE SURFACES ARE NEEDED TO ASSURE ADEQUATE LANDING OF TAKEOFF CLEARANCE OVER OBSTRUCTIONS, INCLUDING THE - MARKING AND LIGHTING OF RUNWAYS, TAXIWAYS OR TAXILANES THAT COULD BE CONFUSING OR MISLEADING TO PILOTS,